Committees and Groups

 Communications Security Reference Panel (CSRP)

-The Communications Security Reference Panel will assume responsibility for security-related matters that impact Australian telecommunications providers.
-The CSRP will be a standing advisory body comprised of industry subject matter experts, with a remit to oversee and coordinate Communications Alliance facilitated industry security initiatives, both current and prospective, including engagement with Government on national Telecommunications Security Sector Reforms and related debate on data retention and lawful interception; telecommunications fraud prevention; engagement with Government on Cyber Security and Cyber Safety; and relaunching of the former IIA’s iCode and National Online Security Council (NOSC), including the Family Friendly Filter/Family Friendly ISP initiatives.
+The Communications Security Reference Panel is a standing advisory body comprised of industry subject matter experts, with a remit to oversee and coordinate Communications Alliance facilitated industry security initiatives, both current and prospective, including engagement with Government on Security of Critical Infrastructure and national Telecommunications Security Sector Reforms; telecommunications fraud prevention; engagement with Government on Cyber Security and Cyber Safety; along with oversight into eSafety and Privacy matters.

 Customer Equipment and Cable Reference Panel (CECRP)